Category - All Posts by Date

 Animal locomotion is a fascinating field that explores how animals move efficiently across different environments and scales.
 One key tool in this analysis is the Froude number, a dimensionless quantity that relates inertial forces to...

-Positioning the Device: The picture is taken from the side under the neck – the tips of the “V” point towards the ears and the bottom towards the back.
-This graphic indicates an optimal contact point.
-Locate a spot between the...
+The picture is taken from the side under the neck – the tips of the “V” point towards the ears and the bottom towards the back.
+1. Positioning the Device Find a flat surface that is comfortable to lie on your back.
+For...